ano247/Rediscover.io/README.md

 ![bookmark it](https://github.com/ano247/Rediscover.io/blob/master/bookmarkingGif.gif)

-Search that in your collection using title/tags and click to see what insights you had :
+Search that in your collection using title/tags and click the "Insights" button to see what insights you had, click on the favicon to visit that page:

 ![Search](https://github.com/ano247/Rediscover.io/blob/master/searchGif.gif)